Aviation industry boosts Brisbane's business credentials

 The increase in flights between Brisbane and Shanghai comes as the first Hainan Airlines flight from Shenzhen touched down in Brisbane on 21 September - marking the beginning of twice-weekly direct flights between Brisbane and Shenzhen; and the announcement of the first Air China direct flights from Beijing to Brisbane, flying four times a week.

-According to Brisbane Conventions Bureau Acting General Manager Juliet Alabaster, increased air capacity meant Brisbane was in the enviable position of being well placed to attract more big-name business events like Routes Asia 2018, which will be held in Brisbane next March.
+According to Brisbane Business Events Acting General Manager Juliet Alabaster, increased air capacity meant Brisbane was in the enviable position of being well placed to attract more big-name business events like Routes Asia 2018, which will be held in Brisbane next March.

 More than 1000 airline, airport and tourism delegates from 100 countries are set to descend on Brisbane for the event, which will run for three days from March 18-20, 2018 at the Brisbane Convention & Exhibition Centre.
 It will bring together some of the largest airlines from the Asian region, as well as airport representatives and tourism authorities.

 “This major aviation event demonstrates a growing confidence in Brisbane as a destination of choice for the world’s aviation industry, as well as a prime location for major business events,” Ms Alabaster said.

 “We already know Brisbane is the perfect destination for events of this calibre, and now the rest of the world is catching on.

 “Not only do we believe we have the best convention centre in the world; we also have world-class hotels, a thriving business events industry, experts from a range of industries that can add value to any event, as well as some exciting city infrastructure projects in the pipeline.

 “Coupled with increased air capacity into Brisbane, it means we are well placed to welcome more business delegates to the city.”